-Hot glue is an adhesive that can be found at most craft stores and used for various projects.
-It is often powerful, especially when compared to other DIY adhesives like super glues or white glue.
+Hot glue is an adhesive found at most craft stores and used for various projects.
+It is more powerful, especially when compared to other DIY adhesives like super or white glue.

 The glue from hot glue guns is perfectly safe for aquarium use.
 They contain solvents but no toxic chemicals or dangerous elements that make them unsafe.
 Hot glue is a good option because it dries quickly and forms a strong bond.

 However, it is not a permanent solution and will eventually break down in sunlight.
-If you’re only using it as a temporary fix, make sure to keep an eye on it and replace it when needed!
+If you’re only using it as a temporary fix, keep an eye on it and replace it when needed!

 Glue sticks tend to be slightly better than cartridges because cartridge gun glue occasionally contains tiny amounts of metal shavings as fillers which can pollute your water supply if they come loose.

 If you’re concerned, you can always test a small amount of the glue in a glass jar or other container before using it on your tank.

 If there are no adverse reactions or negative results from your test kit after a few days, it should be safe to use in your aquarium.

 Just make sure that the glue is completely dry before adding any water!